DoubbleDK/flutter_swiper/README.md

 #### Controller

 The `Controller` is used to control the `swipe`, `swipeLeft`, `swipeRight`, `swipeUp`, `swipeDown` or `unswipe` function of the swiper from outside of the widget.
-You can create a controller called `AppinioSwiperController` and save the instance for further usage.
+You can create a controller called `SwipeDeckController` and save the instance for further usage.
 Please have a closer look to our Example for the usage.

 | Method     | Description                                                                                        |
 | ---------- | :------------------------------------------------------------------------------------------------- |